 Let’s do the time warp again

 It can also help to have a goodbye routine that doesn’t vary, so that when Baby starts to learn that you’ll come back when you say goodbye, the ‘goodbye’ is distinctive enough to attach to that anxiety as soon as it starts.
-Drawing out goodbyes can make Baby anxious, and coming back after you leave initially, but before you’re really coming home, can just confuse him.
-On the other hand, sneaking out when Baby isn’t paying attention will just leave him with a constant, low-level worry that you could disappear any time, which isn’t the way to move past the separation anxiety phase any faster.
+Drawing out goodbyes can make Baby anxious, and coming back after you leave initially, but before you’re really coming home, can just confuse them.
+On the other hand, sneaking out when Baby isn’t paying attention will just leave them with a constant, low-level worry that you could disappear any time, which isn’t the way to move past the separation anxiety phase any faster.

 In some cases, what initially seems to be the separation anxiety that is a natural part of Baby’s growth could develop into the more severe separation anxiety disorder, which could need treatment.
-If separation anxiety symptoms intensify or last as Baby makes his way out of toddlerhood, don’t hesitate to check with the doctor, or another expert.
+If separation anxiety symptoms intensify or last as Baby makes their way out of toddlerhood, don’t hesitate to check with the doctor, or another expert.